-DQOs specify the environmental decisions that the data will support and the corresponding level of datum quality required to ensure decisions are based on sound scientific data.
-The DQOs for this project are to collect data in support of the selected remedial action as detailed in the 2016 CAP, which is being implemented to remove heptachlor epoxide (HE) concentrations in shallow water through excavation of HE-affected soil near the seasonal water table.
-Data will also be collected in support of documenting the performance of the remedial excavation.
-While HE is the primary chemical of concern at the Site, soil and groundwater samples will be analyzed for organochlorine pesticides by EPA Method 8081B.
-Data will be compared to the Model Toxics Control Act (MTCA) Method B soil CULs protective of groundwater, as listed in Table 1 of this plan.
+DQOs specify the environmental decisions that the data will support, and the corresponding level of datum quality required to ensure decisions are based on sound scientific data.
+The DQOs for this project are to collect data in support of the selected remedial action as detailed in the 2016 CAP, which is being implemented to remove heptachlor epoxide (HE) concentrations in shallow water following excavation of HE-affected soil near the seasonal water table.
+While HE is the primary chemical of concern at the Site, groundwater samples will be analyzed for organochlorine pesticides by EPA Method 8081B LL.
+Data will be compared to the Model Toxics Control Act (MTCA) Method B CULs, as listed in Table 1 of this plan.